mobilityiq/miq-backend-recruitment/README.md

 * age
 * date of birth

+How you create the database table is your choice.

+## Evaluation Criteria ##
 The above task is designed to show your familiarity with the technology MobilityIQ uses.

 Once complete, a non-technical person should be able to pull your repo and: